 Federal and state laws require that commercial and public use buildings, and new housing, be designed and constructed to be accessible to persons with disabilities.
 Local agencies do not enforce the federal American with Disabilities Act (ADA) prohibiting discrimination against persons with disabilities.
 The San Francisco Department of Building Inspection, implementing the San Francisco Building Code, requires all new construction and rehabilitation projects to comply with the Code's disability access requirements.
 (San Francisco does not make any amendments to the California Code's disabled access provisions.)
 Generally, one and two-family dwellings are not required to be accessible.
-Existing privately funded multi-family dwellings can generally undergo alterations with little or no accessibility upgrade.
-All new buildings of three or more units must meet the accessibility standards of the Code.
+Existing privately funded multi-family dwellings of three or more units must meet the accessibility standards of the Code.
 Exceptions may be granted if compliance would result in an unreasonable hardship, in which case any reasonable accessible features will still be required.